-An independent dairy farmer from New Market, Tennessee, testified against making any changes to the Appalachian and Southeast marketing orders including the adoption of Proposal 1.
-In addition to the witness' testimony regarding Proposal 3 already described, the witness was of the opinion that additional government intervention to provide for the increasing transportation credit assessment rate was not necessary and that supply and demand forces should dictate what services are needed.
+An independent dairy farmer from Tennessee testified against making any changes to the Appalachian and Southeast marketing orders, including the adoption of Proposal 1.
+In addition to the witness' testimony regarding Proposal 3 as was already described, the witness was of the opinion that additional government intervention to provide for increasing the transportation credit assessment rate was not necessary and that supply and demand forces should dictate what services are needed.
 The witness asserted that amending the orders as proposed would change the way milk is transported and would hinder efficient handling of milk.
-The witness was of the opinion that there would be no assurance that the transportation credits would benefit the producers who were pooled on the two orders and incurred the additional costs of servicing the Class I market.
+The witness was of the opinion that there would be no assurance that the transportation credits would benefit the producers who were pooled on the two orders and had incurred the additional costs of servicing the Class I market.

-A dairy farmer who also markets milk to Dean through DMS testified in opposition to Proposal 1.
+A dairy farmer, who also markets milk to Dean through DMS, testified in opposition to Proposal 1.
 The witness said that local producers of the Appalachian and Southeast marketing areas are unable to supply all the fluid milk needs of the two marketing areas because local milk production in these areas is declining.
-The witness suggested that if Proposal 1 were adopted, the accounting of the total transportation costs of all milk movements should be supplied to the Market Administrators and be made available for public inspection.
+The witness suggested that if Proposal 1 were adopted, an accounting of the total transportation costs of all milk movements should be supplied to the market administrators and be made available for public inspection.
 The witness also suggested making changes to the level of adjustments of milk prices by location (location adjustments) as an alternative to increasing the transportation credit assessment rate.
 The witness said if location adjustments were changed, the pooling standards for both orders would also need to be adjusted.
-Specifically, the witness suggested increasing the number of days' production needed to touch base or increasing the performance standards of the orders.
+Specifically, the witness suggested increasing the number of days' production needed to touch base, or increasing the performance standards of the orders.

-A post-hearing brief submitted by the Kentucky Dairy Development Council (KDDC) supported Proposal 1 even though they did not state their position at the hearing.
+A post-hearing brief submitted by the Kentucky Dairy Development Council (KDDC) supported Proposal 1.
 The brief noted that increasing the transportation credit assessment rate would benefit Kentucky dairy farmers by providing assistance in recovering costs associated with serving the market.